janhruza/AoC/README.md

 Advent of Code is available at [adventofcode.com](https://adventofcode.com/).

 ## Use of the AI
-I used AI tools solely to generate the documentation and README files for this project.
-All code solutions were written entirely by me without any AI assistance.
+I used AI to help me think about the given problems.
+Most of the code was written solely by me but some parts were AI generated.